getify/Functional-Light-JS/ch2.md

 }
 ```

 See the `...args` in the parameter list?
-That's a new ES6 declarative form that tells the engine to collect (ahem, "gather") all remaining arguments (if any) not assigned to named parameters, and put them in a real array named `args`. `args` will always be an array, even if it's empty.
+That's an ES6 declarative form that tells the engine to collect (ahem, "gather") all remaining arguments (if any) not assigned to named parameters, and put them in a real array named `args`. `args` will always be an array, even if it's empty.
 But it **will not** include values that are assigned to the `x`, `y`, and `z` parameters, only anything else that's passed in beyond those first three values.

 ```js
 function foo(x,y,z,...args) {